Skip to main page content (AccessKey S)

 January 1661: The Scottish Parliament meets under its Commissioner, the Earl of Middleton.
 On 28 March it revokes every law passed since the year of Charles I's accession, 1633.
 This rolls back the Covenants and restores ultimate power to the King in London.

 27 May 1661: The Marquis of Argyll is executed in Edinburgh for his role during Charles II's 1650-1 reign.
-A number of other extreme Presbyterians are executed later in the year, though Neil Macleod, who had betrayed Montrose at Ardveck Castle escapes.
+A number of other extreme Presbyterians are executed later in the year, though Neil Macleod, who had betrayed Montrose at Ardveck Castle, escapes.
 Charles II is also settling scores in England, where many of those responsible for his father's death are executed and Oliver Cromwell's body is exhumed and symbolically beheaded.

-6 September 1661: Charles II restores episcopal government to Scotland by royal decree.
+6 September 1661: King Charles II restores episcopal government to Scotland by royal decree.
 Alternative services called conventicles, often held in the open air, that spring up in an effort to retain a Presbyterian approach, are later made illegal.

 3 January 1670: The death of General George Monck, Cromwell's Military Governor in Scotland and the man responsible for the restoration of Charles II.